JemRF/RF-Documentation/pages/sgateway/sgw-network.md

 summary: JemRF Smart Gateway Network Tab.
 ---
 # Network Details
-The Network Details page is used to set a static IP address if needed, identify a custom Network Time Server (NTP Server), and disable the Smart Gateway AP to reduce unwanted Wi-Fi networks and increase access security.
+The Network Details page is used to set the network and internal time functions.

+- There is the option for a static IP address if needed.
+- To identify a custom Network Time Server (NTP Server).
+- To disable the Smart Gateway AP to reduce unwanted Wi-Fi networks and increase access security.

 If the Gateway has an internal battery-backed clock, the Battery Clock section shows whether it is Active or Not.